About Us

 Dylan

-Our Roots - The “Ironwood” Namesake and Company Values
+The “Ironwood” Namesake

 Nearly every culture has at least one tree species referred to as “Ironwood.”
 The common element in such woods is exceptional density, durability, and tool-worthiness.
 These trees are the namesake for Ironwood Archery.
 Here in Vermont, our Ironwood is the American Hop-hornbeam (Ostrya virginiana; aka.
 “Hardack”).
 Where these trees were once valued for tool handles, they are now harvested solely as a high-BTU firewood.

-Company Values
+My Values

 1. Materials Matter